Project Goal

 Project History

-The Water Quality Trading Plan is finalized and is in a form that can be immediately submitted to the Wisconsin Department of Natural Resources (“WDNR”) for review and approval through the Wisconsin Water Quality Trading Clearinghouse.
+The Water Quality Trading Plan is finalized and approved by the Wisconsin Department of Natural Resources (“WDNR”).
+This step positions the credits to be sold through the Wisconsin Water Quality Trading Clearinghouse.

 Wetland Conversion Project